MonicaMuller/ec2-instance/README.md

 <img src="https://i.imgur.com/caVfsxz.png" height="80%" width="80%"/>
 </p>
 <p>
-The instance might take a few minutes to be set up, so be prepared to wait for a little during this part.
+The instance might take a few minutes to set up, so be prepared to wait for a little during this part.
 The "Instance state" will start as "Pending" and eventually transition to "Running."
 At this point, the "Status check" will be "Initializing" and will eventually say "2/2 checks passed."
 Clicking the Refresh button at the top of the screen next to the "Connect" button will help with knowing where you are in the process.
 Once that's done, I connected to the instance by right-clicking on it and selecting "Connect."
 </p>
 <br />
 <br />